increasing the consumption of certain soluble fibres, that are gentle on the intestine, such as oat cereals, oatmeal, barley and flaxseed for example.

 and chew well, this facilitates digestion.

-Because it is an aggravating factor of intestinal discomfort.
+Because it is an aggravating factor of digestive discomfort.
 If necessary, go for cognitive behavioural therapy, yoga massage therapy or meditation.

 An activity of 20 to 30 minutes, at least 3 times a week, helps to support digestion and reduce stress.
 In addition, regular physical exercise can help to activate the movements of the colon.

-Lack of sleep and fatigue can also worsen intestinal discomfort.
+Lack of sleep and fatigue can also worsen digestive discomfort.

 Start typing and press Enter to search